Frans van der Mijn

-Frans van der Mijn (1719, Dusseldorp – 1783, London), was an 18th-century painter from the Northern Netherlands.
+Frans van der Mijn (1719 – 1783) was a Dutch painter who specialised in portrait painting.

 Biography

-According to the Netherlands Institute for Art History (RKD) he was the son of Herman van der Mijn and was born when his father moved to Düsseldorf to work for Johann Wilhelm, Elector Palatine.
+According to the Netherlands Institute for Art History (RKD), he was the son of Herman van der Mijn and was born when his father moved to Düsseldorf to work for Johann Wilhelm, Elector Palatine.
 He influenced the painter James Latham.
-He worked in Amsterdam during the years 1742-1748 and worked in the Hague before returning to England where he worked on portraits and sent a painting in to the London Society of Artists each year during 1761-1772.
+He worked in Amsterdam from 1742 until 1748 and worked in The Hague before returning to England where he worked on portraits and sent a painting in to the London Society of Artists each year during 1761–1772.